 Paint-on teeth whitening allows you to apply a bleaching agent directly to your teeth without an appliance or strip.
 You simply “paint” the whitener onto the surface of clean, dry teeth and wait about 30 minutes while the paint turns to a dry film.
 To remove this film, you simply brush your teeth with a toothbrush.
 Paint-on whitening products require twice-daily applications to be effective.
 The duration of treatment will vary.
 An advantage in this process is that you can selectively paint individual teeth.

-Teeth whitening can have minor side-effects and you should speak with your dentist if these become bothersome.
+Teeth whitening can have minor side-effects, and you should speak with your dentist if these become bothersome.
 For example, teeth can become sensitive during the period when you are using the bleaching solution.
 In most cases, this sensitivity is temporary and should lessen once the treatment is finished.
-Some people also experience soft tissue irritation, either from a tray that doesn’t fit properly or from solution that may come in contact with the tissues.
-If you have concerns about such side effects, you should discuss them with Drs.
-Fisher and Bergevin, your friendly dentists at Fisher Distinctive Dentistry.
+Some people also experience soft tissue irritation, either from a tray that does not fit properly or from solution that may come in contact with the tissues.
+If you have concerns about such side effect, you should discuss them with Dr. Devin Fisher and Dr. Zachary Bergevin, your friendly dentists at Fisher Distinctive Dentistry.

 All toothpastes help remove surface stains from your teeth through the action of mild abrasives.
 “Whitening” toothpastes in the ADA Seal of Acceptance program have special chemical or polishing agents that provide additional stain removal effectiveness.
 Unlike bleaches, these ADA-accepted products do not alter the intrinsic color of teeth.